 March 14, 2019

-Sage 50 - a time-saving, thorough solution that allows you to manage your accounting, invoicing, cash flow, inventory, tax and so much more.
-With reliable information you can stay in control and drive your business towards a more profitable future.
-Sage 50 combines all the features of the industry-leading accounting software with the option to link your data in the cloud, creating greater flexibility and security throughout your business.
+Sage 50, officially called Sage 50cloud Accounts, helps you run your business more efficiently with a time saving, in-depth solution for managing your accounting, invoicing, cash flow, inventory tax and so much more.
+The ability to invoice customers and pay suppliers in addition to dealing with every aspect of your VAT and accounts, gives you the reliable information you need to stay in control and drive your business forwards.
+It combines all the features and reliability of the industry-leading accounting software with the option to link your data in the cloud, giving you greater flexibility and security.

 Helping you run a smarter, faster, more connected business, Sage 200 eliminates downtime with a solution that is available 24/7 enabling you to manage your accounts, customers, manufacturing, supply chain and business intelligence.
 With the power of both desktop and cloud (through Microsoft Office 365) you can be supported allowing your business to grow with ease.

 Aimed to suit the requirements of small-medium sized businesses, typically with 10-250 employees, Sage 200 is a scalable solution that does much more than your basic accounting software.
 With the ability for CRM integration and business intelligence, you can manage customer accounts and provide an in-depth analysis at a glance, creating pattern trends.